-Since July of 2016 Elisa Brewer-Singh has been the program coordinator for the Waterloo Region Suicide Prevention Council and brings to the role her passion for suicide prevention and a Master’s degree in Spiritual Care and Counselling from Wilfrid Laurier University.
+Elisa Brewer-Singh is the Executive Director for the Waterloo Region Suicide Prevention Council.
+She brings to the role her passion for suicide prevention and a Master’s degree in Spiritual Care and Counselling from Wilfrid Laurier University which she uses to open the dialogue around suicide, advocate for better access to services and break down the stigma surrounding suicide.

 Amanda began as the Program Coordinator for the Waterloo Region Suicide Prevention Council in March of 2018.
 Her Master’s degree in Community Psychology, her passion for suicide prevention, and her lived experiences of her own suicidal ideations and behaviours shape the multifaceted perspective that guides her within this role.